tzav

 I’ll set out a relish tray for nibbling on with the challah, which is really an excuse to serve these gorgeous sweet pickled radishes that are sitting in the fridge right now.
 I’ll serve them with some olives and other pickled and marinated vegetables from the supermarket.

-My mom’s first yahrzeit is coming up, and not to get all gloomy, but I’m just in the mood for some nostalgic dishes that she loved.
+My mom’s second yahrzeit is coming up next week, and not to get all gloomy, but I’m just in the mood for some nostalgic dishes that she loved.
 So that’s my plan.

 A favorite of Mom’s .. ok, of everyone’s—was Grandma’s split pea soup.
 It can be made vegetarian or with meat, so you can take your pick.